Hermit ‘River Dave’ moves to Maine after being banned from New Hampshire site

-David Lidstone, 82, has put in windows and is working on installing a chimney on his rustic three-room cabin, which he said is on land he bought.

-“The foundation needs repair work,” Lidstone, who received more than $200,000 in donations following the fire, said in a phone interview on Monday.
-“It’s just an old camp, but I enjoy working (on it).”
+“The foundation needs repair work,” Lidstone, who received more than $200,000 in donations after the fire, said in a phone interview on Monday.
+“It’s just an old camp, but I enjoy working [on it].”

 Lidstone, who grew up in Maine, declined to say where he was living or provide a contact for the landowner.
 A search of Maine county registers of deeds did not show any recent transactions involving Lidstone, but a cousin confirmed that he had moved to Maine, and a Facebook post had photos of Lidstone with a family member in his new home.